Laura Germine, PhD

 - Associate Professor of Psychiatry

-Laura Germine, PhD, is the technical director of the McLean Institute for Technology in Psychiatry, the director of the Laboratory for Brain and Cognitive Health Technology, part of the Advanced Bioinformatics and Computational Discovery Hub, at McLean Hospital, and an assistant professor of psychiatry at Harvard Medical School.
+Laura Germine, PhD, is the technical director of the McLean Institute for Technology in Psychiatry, the director of the Laboratory for Brain and Cognitive Health Technology, part of the Advanced Bioinformatics and Computational Discovery Hub, at McLean Hospital, and an associate professor of psychiatry at Harvard Medical School.
 Dr. Germine received her BA in neurobiology from UC Berkeley, her PhD in experimental psychopathology from Harvard University, and completed a post-doctoral fellowship in psychiatric genetics at Massachusetts General Hospital and Harvard Medical School.

 Dr. Germine’s research is oriented around understanding cognitive functioning in health and disease, as well as building technology for studying cognition and behavior using the web and mobile devices.
 She created one of the first online neuropsychological laboratories in 2005, which later became TestMyBrain.org, a platform that has attracted over 2.3 million research participants.